khawla-k-banydomi/ActivityScheduler/README.md

 - To Take a tour around the Application That I want to develop please Go [Here](https://github.com/khawla-k-banydomi/ActivityScheduler/blob/main/doc/Description.md). 🗓️
 - To see How I configure my Github account Please Go [Here](https://github.com/khawla-k-banydomi/ActivityScheduler/blob/main/doc/Configuration.md). 🔧

+# Importance of the application:
+This application was created to allow me to keep track of my personal work agenda online, rather than having to keep track of it on paper or in a notebook, in order to write down tasks to be completed or meetings at work to which they must contribute; thus, this application will be very useful in the future.

 # Milestones ⏲️
 Different milestones have been established [Here](https://github.com/khawla-k-banydomi/ActivityScheduler/milestones).
 # Issues ❗